Open It and Start

 Are there any browser or OS requirements to get the best experience?

 A recent browser is the main requirement.
 Modern desktop and mobile browsers generally do best, recent smart-TV browsers can work well, and older embedded browsers are the most likely place to see rough edges first because they tend to lag on browser features and performance.
+Cardthropic also expects WebGL-compatible graphics acceleration; there is no non-WebGL fallback for the main app.

 Privacy, Data, And Continuity